JeremyBakker/Lemma/README.md

 The sample data is a simple sentence: "The sun in the sky is bright and hot today."
 The data from psalms are the thirty individual psalms of lament as categorized by [Hermann Gunkel](https://en.wikipedia.org/wiki/Hermann_Gunkel).
 See [here](http://biblical-studies.ca/pdfs/Gunkel_Classification_of_the_Psalms.pdf) for more detail.

 The "Control Data" page displays the individual words, the documents in which they appear, the [normalized term frequency (adjusted for document length)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Term_frequency_2), the [inverse document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Inverse_document_frequency_2), and the [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) values.
-Please note that all [stop words](https://en.wikipedia.org/wiki/Stop_words) have been removed
+Please note that all [stop words](https://en.wikipedia.org/wiki/Stop_words) have been removed.

 ![image](https://user-images.githubusercontent.com/24864800/26938280-62aa2942-4c39-11e7-8fc5-5d77c412df10.png)